tlapinsk/Search-YouTube-Data-API-js/README.md

 3. Using a browser, go to http://localhost:8080 and you will see the application homepage.

 ## Known bugs

-Black circle flashing on YouTube results.
-Believe it's from the [Bootstrap-Material-Design's](insert link here) ripple effect
+1. Flashing black circle on returned YouTube results.
+I believe it is from [Bootstrap-Material-Design's](https://github.com/FezVrasta/bootstrap-material-design) ripple effect